7 Ways to Build a Green Business

 6. Host Eco-Focused Volunteer Days

+To build a green business successfully, you need everyone to get behind your mission.
 An excellent way to get your employees excited about your sustainability initiatives is by hosting company-wide volunteer days.

 During a weekday or over the weekend, invite employees to participate in cleaning up the neighborhood, whether it’s at a park or a nearby beach.